retry51776/notes/psychlogy/psychology.md

 > My guess is order is flipped; It's Association **first**, then Logic **second**.

-## Emotion & Memory Association
+## Memory Association
-> Memory & Emotion are related
+> Memory & Emotion are related.
-> > All mammal have similar emotions.
->
 > > If you want to memorize something, tie them to a feeling

 ### Working memory